Computing Shortest Paths among Curved Obstacles in the Plane: An Overview of Our Algorithm

-Our algorithm \algo\ follows the high level scheme used in the polygonal domain case \cite{ref:KapoorAn97}, but with the key steps replaced by our new, generalized, and more efficient solutions for the more difficult splinegon domain counterparts.
-Since the paper is long, we present it in a way that each section is highly self-contained, as discussed below.
+Our algorithm \algo\ follows the high-level scheme used in the polygonal domain case \cite{ref:KapoorAn97}, but with the key steps replaced by our new, generalized, and more efficient solutions for the more difficult splinegon domain counterparts.
+We present the paper in a way that each section is highly self-contained, as discussed below.
 Let $\calR$ be a rectangle containing all splinegons in $\calS$, and $\calF$ denote the free space inside $\calR$.
 We view both $s$ and $t$ as two special splinegons in $\calS$.

 The first step is to decompose $\calF$ into regions each of which has at most four sides and at most three neighbors (see Fig.~\ref{fig:trimulobjnew}).
 This decomposition, called {\em bounded degree decomposition}, serves the same purpose as a usual triangulation in the polygonal domain case.
 Melissaratos and Souvaine \cite{ref:MelissaratosSh92} computed a bounded degree decomposition inside a simple splinegon in linear time.
-By extending the triangulation algorithm for the polygonal domain case \cite{ref:Bar-YehudaTr94} and applying the algorithm in \cite{ref:MelissaratosSh92}, we present an $O(n+h\log^{1+\epsilon} h)$ time algorithm for computing a bounded degree decomposition of $\calF$, denoted by $\Tri(\calF)$.
-The details of this step are given in Appendix \ref{sec:triangulation}.
+By extending the triangulation algorithm for the polygonal domain case \cite{ref:Bar-YehudaTr94} and applying the algorithm in \cite{ref:MelissaratosSh92}, we present an $O(n+h\log^{1+\epsilon} h)$ time algorithm for computing a bounded degree decomposition of $\calF$, denoted by $\Tri(\calF)$ (which can also be computed in $O(n\log n)$ time by the standard sweeping techniques).
+The details of this step are given in Section \ref{sec:triangulation}.